supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex2_Playbook.md

 1. Select the **Change connection** link.

 1. Select the connection that has your Azure subscription admin credentials under *Display Name*. **Hint:** ODL_USER_ID@ZZZZZZ.onmicrosoft.com.
+The last line of the block should now read "Connected to your-admin-username".

 1. Now select the *third* block **Connections**.

 1. Select **Add new** and select your Azure subscription admin credentials when prompted.
+The last line of the block should now read "Connected to your-admin-username".

-1. Now in the **Post a message (V3)** block, at the end of the Team box, select the **X** to clear the contents.
-The edit box will be changed to a dropdown with a listing of the available teams from Microsoft Teams.
+1. The block has now been renamed to **Post a message (V3)**, at the end of the *Team* field, select the **X** to clear the contents.
+The field will be changed to a drop-down with a listing of the available Teams from Microsoft Teams.
 Select **SOC**.

-1. Do the same for the Channel, select the **X** at the end of the edit box to clear the contents.
-The edit box will be changed to a dropdown with a listing of the Channels.
+1. Do the same for the *Channel* field, select the **X** at the end of the field to clear the contents.
+The field will be changed to a drop-down with a listing of the Channels of the SOC Teams.
 Select **New Alerts**.

 1. Select **Save** on the command bar.